aaronjimv/hello-word/README.md

 Hi Robots!

 Aaron here, i like code and i would like to know golang and how become a developer backend.
-It would be awesome to know meke video games ;)
+It would be awesome to know make video games ;)